bitcoin-dot-org/Bitcoin.org/_includes/ref_block_chain.md

 {% autocrossref %}

-The target threshold is a 256-bit unsigned integer compared the 256-bit SHA256(SHA256()) header hash (treated also as an unsigned integer).
+The target threshold is a 256-bit unsigned integer which a header hash must be equal to or below in order for that header to be a valid part of the block chain.
 However, the header field *nBits* provides only 32 bits of space, so the target number uses a less precise format called "compact" which works like a base-256 version of scientific notation: